|Subdivision of:||Scandinavian Realm|

 |Currency:||1.5 Riksdaler guineaiske Courant = 12 Bit = 72 Styver|

 Gadangmeland is a country in Guinea and is a member state of the Scandinavian Realm.
-Its capital, Akra, is a condominium with the Gold Coast.
-It is based around the coastal port of Osu (Christiansborg), which is a major import and export city for both raw materials and arts and crafts.
+The capital and largest city is Akra, with the coastal port district of Osu (Christiansborg) serving as both the cultural centre and an important financial centre, handling the imports and exports of raw materials and manufactured goods.

 The southeastern part of the country is dominated by the coastal savanah, including the Krobo Plains, Akra Plains, and the Volta River Delta.
 The Volta river empties through Gadangmeland.
 Its delta forms numerous lagoons, some quite large, where salt-making is done.